TheHeadpatCat/WoLightning/README.md

 - Presets for quick swapping of Settings

+- Control Settings
+  Allow another player to control specific parts of the Plugin including:
+  Preset Swapping
+  Preset Locking
+  Applying a Leash to you

 - A safeword with /red
   This disables all Pishock & OpenShock functionality from the plugin until used again.